CSCfi/kielipankki-nlf-harvester/docs/README.md

   present) containing the scanned pages (found in the `access_img` subdirectory)

-Thus e.g. the files for a four-page binding with ID 123 are found in the zip as the following directory structure (all other bindings and their directories omitted):
+Thus e.g. the files for an imaginary four-page binding with ID 123 would be found in the zip as the following directory structure (all other bindings and their directories omitted):
 ```
 .
 └── 1/